forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 Next we will work on creating a global update set to capture the Test Script related list we will be adding to the Story form.

-1. Let's turn on the developer Update Set and Scope in the header.
+1. Let's navigate to Service Manager Portal, here we will turn on the developer Update Set and Scope in the header.
 Start by clicking on the **gear** icon in the top right corner.

 ![relative](images/gear_icon.png)